 If you hold any fixed-income instruments to maturity, you can report the interest when it is paid upon maturity.
 With some U.S. savings bonds and in certain other cases, you may wish to use the accrual method, where you report the interest as it accrues, even if you do not receive it, rather than using the more common cash method.

 OID amounts should be reported as they accrue.

 You do not need to report interest earned on tax-deferred accounts, such as Traditional IRAs or 401(k)s, until you withdraw the earnings.

 Reporting interest income on your tax return

 Taxable and tax-exempt interest is reported on Form 1099-INT, part of your consolidated tax reporting statement from Fidelity.
 Even if you do not receive Form 1099-INT from other sources, you must report any taxable interest income on your tax return.

 1099-OID reports any taxable OID and is also included in your Fidelity tax reporting statement; be sure to add these amounts to your taxable interest.

-You should report taxable interest and tax-exempt bond interest on your income tax return (lines 8a and 8b of the 1040).
+You should report tax-exempt and taxable interest on your income tax return (lines 2a and 2b of the 1040).
 You may also be required to file Schedule B, if your taxable income is more than $1,500 or under certain other conditions (see the form instructions).